Abuse of Elderly or Disabled Adult in Florida

 Jury Instructions in Abuse Cases

-In many of these cases, the jury will be instructed that the neglect of a disabled person or elderly person can be be based on any of the following:
+In many of these cases, the jury will be instructed that the neglect of a disabled person or elderly person can be based on any of the following:

-- repeated conduct that could reasonably be expected to result in (or does actually result in) psychological injury or serious physical injury, or a substantial risk of death; or
+- repeated conduct that could reasonably be expected to result in (or does result in) psychological injury or serious physical injury, or a substantial risk of death; or

 Neglect of a Disabled or Elderly Person – Second Degree Felony

-Under Florid law, the crime is charged as a second degree felony, punishable by up to fifteen (15) years in Florida State Prison if the acts willfully or by culpable negligence and neglects a disabled adult or elderly person and in so doing causes permanent disfigurement, permanent disability, or great bodily harm to the elderly person or disabled adult.
+Under Florid law, the crime is charged as a second degree felony, punishable by up to fifteen (15) years in Florida State Prison if the acts willfully or by culpable negligence and neglects a disabled adult or elderly person and, in so doing, causes permanent disfigurement, permanent disability, or great bodily harm to the elderly person or disabled adult.

 Neglect of a Disabled or Elderly Person – Third Degree Felony

-Under Florida law, the crime is charged as a third-degree felony, punishable by up to five (5) years in Florida State Prison if the person acts with either culpable negligence or willfully to neglect a disabled adult or elderly person without causing permanent disfigurement, permanent disability or great bodily harm to the elderly person or disabled adult.Find
+Under Florida law, the crime is charged as a third-degree felony, punishable by up to five (5) years in Florida State Prison, if the person acts with either culpable negligence or willfully, neglects a disabled adult or elderly person without causing permanent disfigurement, permanent disability or great bodily harm to the elderly person or disabled adult.

 Finding a Tampa Lawyer for Abuse of the Elderly or Disabled

-Our criminal defense attorneys represent men and women charged with false or exaggerated charges of abuse of the elderly or disabled through the greater Tampa Bay area, including St. Petersburg or Clearwater in Pinellas County, Bartow or Lakeland in Polk County, Plant City or Tampa in Hillsborough County or New Port Richey or Dade City in Pasco County, Florida.
+We fight cases throughout St. Petersburg and Clearwater in Pinellas County, Bartow, Winter Haven, or Lakeland in Polk County, Plant City and Tampa in Hillsborough County, and New Port Richey and Dade City in Pasco County, Florida.

 Call (813) 250-0500.